 Threatened and Endangered Species.
-The Air Force initiated informal consultation procedures, as advised under Section 7 of the federal ESA, to address potential impacts to federally protected species that may occur within the ROI (see Appendix A).
+The Air Force completed informal consultation procedures, as advised under Section 7 of the federal ESA, to address potential impacts to federally protected species that may occur within the ROI (see Appendix A).
+The USFWS, in response to the Air Force Section 7 consultation, indicated that a "no effect" determination for federally-listed species potentially occurring at Holloman AFB would be most appropriate as no suitable or occupied habitat would be disturbed.
 No federally threatened and endangered species are known to occur within the ROI.
 Under Alternative 1, no construction or ground-disturbing activities would occur; only interior renovations and work on the existing apron would occur.
 Proposed activities would occur within developed areas that are currently used for similar activities.
 Therefore, no significant impacts to threatened and endangered species are anticipated.